danrymount/FitnessTracker/README.md

 Simple iOS application made during personal practice in order to get acquainted with iOS development (SwiftUI, UIKit, CoreData)

 ## Demonstration
+Note: video is outdated.
+Will be updated soon